gedw99/goPocJsonSchemaForm/README.md

 ## Config

-A system like this really wants a reactive parametic configuration system.
+A system like this really wants a reactive parametric configuration system.

-koanf has the underlying design to do this with NATS.
+**koanf** has the underlying design to do this with NATS.

 https://github.com/knadh/koanf/issues/310#issuecomment-2382158165